Pittsburg Personal Injury Lawyer

 Cases We Handle

-How We Can HelpAt the Law Office of Conrad J. Kuyawa, we understand what it takes to fight successfully on behalf of clients who have endured devastating physical, emotional, and financial turmoil due to another person or business’s actions.
-We aim to take the pressure off our clients, who are going through their own recovery process, and give them the peace of mind that comes from knowing an experienced attorney is leading their case.
+How We Can HelpAt the Law Office of Conrad J. Kuyawa, we understand what it takes to fight successfully on behalf of clients who have endured devastating physical, emotional, and financial turmoil due to another person or business's actions.
+We aim to take the pressure off our clients, who are going through their recovery process, and give them the peace of mind that comes from knowing an experienced attorney is leading their case.

-Call our Pittsburg office today at (925) 230-0515 or reach out online to arrange for a consultation.
+Call our Pittsburg office at (925) 886-4417 or reach out online to arrange for a consultation.

 In a personal injury case, all four elements of negligence must be present for a plaintiff to receive compensation for damages.
 They are duty, breach of duty, causation, and actual damages.

 A defendant has an obligation or legal duty to care for the safety and well-being of another person.
-In a personal injury case, the defendant must have been responsible in some form for the injuries sustained by the plaintiff.
+In a personal injury claim, the defendant must have been responsible in some form for the injuries sustained by the plaintiff.
 Duty is often self-evident in personal injury cases.
 Drivers have a duty of care to others on the road.
 Doctors have a duty of care to their patients.
 Businesses have a duty of care to their customers.
 But there are other cases where duty can be more of a gray area.

 The defendant's actions or lack thereof caused a breach of their duty to provide reasonable care for the victim.
 This breach is what ultimately led to the harm suffered by the plaintiff.
 Breach of duty is often one of the most strongly contested areas of a personal injury lawsuit.
 The reason is that breach hinges on whether or not the defendant acted with reasonable care in the situation that led to the accident.
 Reasonableness is an intangible standard that people will define differently.
-Having an experienced Pittsburg personal injury attorney who knows how to litigate a case, can be a valuable asset in shaping the understanding of what the defendant should have done.
+Having an experienced injury attorney in Pittsburg who knows how to litigate a case can be a valuable asset in shaping the understanding of what the defendant should have done.

 The court must determine that there is linkage between the defendant's breach of duty and the injuries the plaintiff suffered.
 The way a defendant’s insurance company might contest causation is by seeking to show that pre-existing medical conditions are the real cause of injury.
 To prove causation, evidence may include medical documents providing diagnosis, treatment records, and expert witness testimony to elaborate on complex medical issues.